Rock Radio Scrapbook

-The CKLW Years, Part 2 (The 1970s and
+The CKLW Years, Part 2 (The 1970s and '80s)

 For next decade-and-a-half - under Drew and other PDs like Ted Atkins and Alden Diehl, CKLW ruled as one of Canada's most listened to radio stations.
 The format was clean, mean and streamlined.
 Everything about it was tight and a bit raunchy, including the news.
-Among the leading personalities to grace the airwaves there were Tom Shannon, Dave Shafer, Charlie Van Dyke, Frank Brodie, Terry Knight, Walt "Baby" Love, Bill Gable, Tom Rivers, Ted Richards, Scott Regen, Gary Burbank, Charlie O'Brien, Dick Purtan, Gary Burbank, Byron McGregor and Dick Smyth.
+Among the leading personalities to grace the airwaves there were Tom Shannon, Dave Shafer, Charlie Van Dyke, Frank Brodie, Terry Knight, Walt "Baby" Love, Bill Gable, Tom Rivers, Ted Richards, Scott Regen, Charlie O'Brien, Dick Purtan, Gary Burbank, Byron MacGregor and Dick Smyth.
 It was an absolutely unforgettable era.

 Listen, and enjoy!